tomunderwood-ee/TestDocs/what-is-a-rag-assistant.md

 * Paved road to deploy components to CDP Platform
     * Build the knowledge base to hold DEFRA & ALB institutional knowledge
     * The Natural Language Retriever that takes a user prompt and finds document sections that are relevant to the question being asked
-    * The AI Assistant fron and backends a prototype to provide a paved road for deploying the technology stack to deliver a generative AI solution over DEFRA & ALB specific documents.
+    * The AI Assistant front and backends
+    * Exploit the SaaS AWS Bedrock LLM hosting service
+        * Access to curated set of LLM models
+        * Guardrails implemented in our Bedrock profile
+        * System Prompts enforced within Bedrock Service